 The Commission is committed to improving the workers' compensation system through several ongoing initiatives.
 The Commission's series of one-day seminars on claims management, Claims Administration Made Easy, was held and the corresponding publication marketed to interested individuals as well.
 This seminar has been approved for 4.75 CLE credit hours.
-Commissioners and executive staff made presentations at the 29th Annual Workers' Compensation Education Conference sponsored by the South Carolina Workers' Compensation Educational Association.
-The Commission co-sponsored with the Educational Association the 27th Annual Workers' Compensation Medical Seminar, a three day conference devoted to medical issues relevant to workers' compensation.
+Commissioners and executive staff made presentations at the 30th Annual Workers' Compensation Education Conference sponsored by the South Carolina Workers' Compensation Educational Association.
+The Commission cosponsored with the Educational Association the 28th Annual Workers' Compensation Medical Seminar, a three day conference devoted to medical issues relevant to workers' compensation.
 In addition, Commission employees are routinely asked to present at other seminars and conduct presentations on various subjects to outside organizations and groups.
 The Commission routinely provides staff to conduct training for insurance carriers and self-insured employers.
-3,700 hearings per year, (2,900 single commissioner hearings and 820 appellate hearings

-The Commission is dedicated to the improvement of process times, specifically time to a hearing, and tracts them on a monthly basis.
+The Commission is dedicated to the improvement of process times, specifically time to conduct a hearing, and track them on a monthly basis.
 As a result, adjustments are made to the Commission's schedules, both for single commissioner hearings and appellate hearings to be as timely as possible.